-A characteristic that sets these reeds apart from the rest is that they provide students with a better response throughout the range of the instrument covering a vast sonic ground and sounding perfectly in tune at all times.
+A characteristic that sets these reeds apart from the rest is that they provide students with a better response throughout the range of the instrument, covering a vast sonic ground and sounding perfectly in tune at all times.
 These reeds, available in medium-soft, medium, and medium-hard, are tuned to 440 Hz.

-Although the company was founded in the 1950s, the commercial take-off for Chartier came in 1976 when Greg, the eldest son of the founder, took over and expanded from handmade, small quantity double reeds to synthetic materials and turned into a supplier of raw and partially-finished reeds to other companies in the industry.
+Although the company was founded in the 1950s, the commercial take-off for Chartier came in 1976 when Greg, the eldest son of the founder, took over and expanded from handmade, small-quantity double reeds to synthetic materials and turned into a supplier of raw and partially-finished reeds to other companies in the industry.

 This growth in sales allowed Chartier to invest in R&D and state-of-the-art machinery.
-That being said, this development didn't stop the company from embracing its roots and continuing to train its conscientious workforce to assure the legendary Chartier quality is never lost.
+That being said, this development didn't stop the company from embracing its roots and continuing to train its conscientious workforce to ensure the legendary Chartier quality is never lost.

 So, even if the name Chartier wasn't written on it, chances are you have already played through one of these in the past.
 Therefore, trying the real thing can be a great way to find your next favourite double reed.

 For gigging players who need to keep their instruments always ready and in tune, the synthetic material these reeds are made of is nothing short of a miracle.
 You can forget about weather conditions and also about soaking them; they're always ready to go.

 Furthermore, this is a great choice for beginners who need to worry about finding their way around the instrument rather than the reeds.
 Also, they are great for the outdoors as they are for doublers.